 A presidential-grade suite at a leading Manhattan property, taken at corporate rate across a full year of intermittent stays, runs to roughly six hundred thousand dollars.
 The same principal can join the Aman Club for an initiation in the low six figures and dues that, amortised across a year of three- and four-night-a-week social use, work out to roughly ten percent of the suite figure on a per-night-utility basis.
 The suite gives one principal a private bedroom.
 The membership gives the household ten times the useful social evenings across the year, with no logistics, no check-in, and the same kitchen.

 The format spreads because it works in both directions.
 For the operator, the membership floor is a counter-cyclical revenue line that does not depend on transient hotel demand and that locks the most valuable guests in for multi-year commitments.
 For the principal, the relationship moves from transactional to residential without the cost or the staffing burden of an actual residence.
-Casa Tua's upstairs floors in Miami, Aspen, and now Paris run on this logic.
-ZZ's Club, the Major Food Group's New York and Miami members' rooms, runs on it.
-Soho House, at the scale end, runs on a softer version of the same idea.
+Aman's residential floors in New York and Tokyo run on this logic.
+Cheval Blanc Paris operates a variation — the penthouse-tier access is functionally private-club access layered over the hotel.
+The Bulgari residences in Milan and London have taken it furthest: ownership above, hotel below, the lobby an amenity rather than an entrance.
+Soho House, at the scale end, runs a softer version — more distributed, more open, useful to the client who moves between cities rather than the one who has settled.

 The corner room is now the commodity.
 The floor below the roof is the asset.